senseobservationsystems/SilentPush/README.md

 2. If you want to send push notifications for testing, you must do the following:

-    a.
-Change the app’s bundle identifier in Xcode.
+    1. Change the app’s bundle identifier in Xcode.
-    b.
-Register an App ID and create a push certificate (for the development environment) on [Apple's developer site](https://developer.apple.com/account/ios/identifier/bundle).
+    2. Register an App ID and create a push certificate (for the development environment) on [Apple's developer site](https://developer.apple.com/account/ios/identifier/bundle).

 3. Run the app.
 On first launch the app will ask you for permission to send you notifications.
 It does this _only_ to be able to set the app icon badge number on the home screen (incremented whenever the app receives a silent push or background fetch event while it is in the background), so I suggest you allow notifications.
 No user permission is required for an app to receive silent push notifications, however, so feel free to not give permission.